mouseplace/mh-shields/README.md

 # 🐭️ Mousehunt - Shields

-A Userscript for [MouseHunt](https://mousehuntgame.com) to change your shield to an event shield, like the Halloween shield.
+A Userscript for [MouseHunt](https://mousehuntgame.com) to change your shield!

 ## Installation